21 best computer science books for beginners

 - Access to the companion site requires a code, so you usually will need to buy the book new to have online access.

-A bit on WordPress: WordPress is one of the most used open-source PHP applications.
+WordPress is one of the most used open-source PHP applications.
 Acting as a Content Management System (CMS), it hosts lots of blogs and websites.
 However, most WordPress developers just rely on certain websites and word of mouth to learn the technology.
 Since it’s not often taught at universities and seen as a “technical occupation,” WordPress development is usually a freelance occupation with self-taught developers.

 Although WordPress itself is open source, there are many plug-ins for it that are not.
 That means that there is a good bit of money to be made by creating “premium plug-ins”, which are essentially small programs written in PHP designed to complement the WordPress platform.